tetsuo/tetsuo.github.io/articles/binproto.md

            └─ 60-bits   └─ 4-bits
 ```

-This simple technique prefaces each message with its size, allowing binproto to efficiently determine individual message boundaries within the byte stream.
+This simple structure prefaces each message with its size, enabling binproto to efficiently determine identify message boundaries within a continuous byte stream.

 ## Message Structure

-Each message starts with a header, which is a variable-length encoded (varint) unsigned 64-bit integer, containing:
+Each message includes a header, which is a variable-length encoded (varint) unsigned 64-bit integer, containing:

 * **Channel ID (first 60 bits)**: Identifies the specific channel for the message.
-* **Channel Type (last 4 bits)**: Denotes the type of data contained in the message.
+* **Channel Type (last 4 bits)**: Specifies the type of data in the message.

 Header is followed by the message payload.

 ## Configurable Buffer Size

-binproto uses an internal buffer with a default size of 4096 bytes.
-This means it processes data within the buffer as long as the data size meets or exceeds this value, a reasonable default for many applications.
-However, you can adjust this value for optimal performance if your protocol deals with larger or smaller data chunks.
+binproto operates with a default internal buffer size of 4096 bytes, meaning data is processed as long as it meets or exceeds this buffer size—an effective default for many applications.
+You can adjust this value to better suit protocols dealing with larger or smaller data chunks, optimizing performance as needed.

-> For detailed information on the available functions and functionalities, refer to the [API documentation](https://pkg.go.dev/github.com/onur1/binproto) available at pkg.go.dev.
+> For more details on available functions and features, see the API documentation at [pkg.go.dev](https://pkg.go.dev/github.com/onur1/binproto).

-## Example Usage
+## Example

-To start receiving and sending messages, simply pipe a `net.Conn` (network connection) into a `binproto.Conn` instance.
-Once the connection is established, use the `ReadMessage()` and `Send()` methods on the `Conn` object to read incoming messages and send messages over the network, respectively.
+To start receiving and sending messages, you simply pipe a `net.Conn` (network connection) into a `binproto.Conn` instance.
+Once connected, use the `ReadMessage()` and `Send()` methods on the `Conn` object to read incoming messages and send messages over the network.

 ```go
 package main